 ResumeHelp has numerous resume templates you can use to write a combination resume.
 Our Resume Builder guides you through the process of creating a professional resume in minutes.

 You can also refer to our hundreds of Resume examples for different jobs and industries to help you get started.
 You’ll find plenty of combination resume samples in our library.

 There’s no such thing as a single best Resume.
 When choosing a resume format, your best choice will always depend on the job you’re applying for and how well your skills and experiences match up.
 However, a combination resume might be a great option if any of these things are true:

 If any of these apply to you, you should consider using a combination resume.

-There are some situations where a chronological or functional resume might work better.
-You should rethink your decision to use the combination resume if any of these things are true:
+There are some situations where a chronological resume or functional resume might work better.
+You should rethink your decision to use the combination Resume if any of these things are true:

 First off, only reference your high school graduation if you have no other education.
 Even then, it might be worth it to leave it off.
 People don’t really care about your high school graduation or your high school GPA; they just care that you graduated or got your GED.
 If you don’t have a college degree, don’t worry about filling out the education section.

 One type of education you can definitely reference is certifications in areas that are important to what your current work is all about.
 If you have a number of certifications, you may want to create a new category under skills (titled “Certifications”) where you can showcase all of those credentials.
 The recruiter who reads your Resume will be grateful to see you have documentation that backs up your skills.

 You don’t need to explain any employment gaps in your Resume, but you may want to add a bit of explanation in your cover letter if you feel it helps your job candidacy.
 For example, someone applying as a health caretaker might want to mention a gap in employment where they had to take care of a sick relative.
 These explanations benefit your case.